Book IV — The Marshal's Almanac

 The Glass-Walker.
 The Vein Crawler.
 The Sand Leviathan.
 The Tar Widow.

 Beasts are Veil-warped fauna — animals changed by exposure to the Current but not technically Veil-Born.
-They have natural behaviors (territorial, predatory, mating-driven) that the players can exploit.
+They have natural behaviors (territorial, predatory, ambush-driven) the players can exploit.
 A Glass-Walker can be lured.
 A Sand Leviathan can be redirected.
-A Vein Crawler can be starved out.
+A Tar Widow can be burned out of its pool.

 Beasts also have ecological roles in their regions.
-Killing all the Vein Crawlers in a mining shaft might solve the immediate problem and create a worse one when the population they ate explodes.
+Killing all the Vein Crawlers in a mining shaft might solve the immediate problem and create a worse one when the population they preyed on explodes.

 Morale

-- After the leader dies or is incapacitated.
+• Leader Falls — the group’s leader is killed or incapacitated.

 The Check